 Uganda Travel Information

-Electrical current in Uganda is 220 volts, 50Hz.
+Electrical current is 220-240 volts, 50Hz.
 Three-pin, rectangular blade plugs are in use.

 Travellers' diarrhoea is the most common complaint for visitors to Uganda.
-Recommended vaccinations include hepatitis A and typhoid; a Hepatitis E outbreak in northern Uganda has killed over 60 people so far and infected thousands more, and visitors are advised to take precautions if visiting the area.
+Recommended vaccinations include hepatitis A and typhoid.
+In recent years a Hepatitis E outbreak in northern Uganda killed dozens of people and infected thousands more so it is advised that visitors take precautions if visiting the area.
 All visitors require vaccination against yellow fever.
 Cholera outbreaks occur occasionally, but most travellers are at low risk for infection; bottled water is widely available.
 Malaria and HIV/AIDS are widespread.
 Outbreaks of the plague and meningitis occur and visitors should insure that vaccinations are up to date.
-A recent outbreak of Ebola has killed 37 people in western Uganda; it is spread through direct contact with blood or secretions of an infected person.
+Uganda has also seen an outbreak of Ebola in the past and although not an issue any longer, it is advised visitors be aware.
 Incidents of sleeping sickness are on the rise, carried by tsetse flies.
 Limited health facilities are available outside of Kampala.
 Comprehensive medical insurance is advised.

 Most national parks are safe to visit and a holiday to Uganda is generally trouble-free.
 Kampala, the capital, is a relatively safe city, although visitors should take sensible precautions against opportunistic crime and at night.
 Theft of EU passports has been on the increase.
-There has been an increase of political demonstrations and protests in and around Kampala, which can become violent.
-Travellers are advised to avoid all large public gatherings.
-Several bombs were set off in Kampala in 2010 by the Al-Qaeda linked Al-Shabaab group.

-Areas bordering Sudan in the north, the region known as West Nile in the north west (except Arua town, which can be visited by air), and the Karamoja region of north eastern Uganda are insecure and pose a serious risk to travellers.
+Areas bordering Sudan in the north, the region known as West Nile in the north west (except Arua town, which can be visited by air), and the Karamoja region of north eastern Uganda are insecure and can pose a serious risk to travellers.
 Kidepo Valley National Park should be visited by air only.
 Gorilla trekking excursions that cross over into the DRC should be avoided.

 Visitors to Uganda are advised not to take photographs of military or official sites, including Owen Falls Dam.
 Homosexual practices are frowned upon and public displays of affection should be avoided.

 Uganda has one of the fastest-growing economies and is one of the most liberal countries in Africa.
-Agriculture is the largest sector of the economy and coffee the chief export.
+Agriculture is the largest sector of the economy, with coffee being the chief export.
 Uganda is most welcoming for foreign investment and business is steadily on the increase.
 Appointments should always be made prior to business meetings.
 Formal dress attire is to be observed, and the shaking of hands is expected on introduction.
 Business is usually conducted in English.
 Business hours are generally 8am to 5pm Monday to Friday with an hour taken over lunch.